Tracking the funded status of pension plans as at September 30, 2018

-This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2015.
-For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2015.
-The estimate of the solvency liabilities reflects the new CIA guidance published in August 2016 for valuations effective June 30, 2016 or later.
+This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2017.
+For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2017.
+The estimate of the solvency liabilities reflects the new CIA guidance for valuations effective June 30, 2018 or later.
 The following graph shows the impact of three typical portfolios on plan assets and the effect of interest rate changes on solvency liabilities of medium duration.

-Since the beginning of the year, driven by strong returns within the Canadian equity and the Canadian fixed income markets, the 60/40 portfolio, the LDI portfolio and the HD portfolio returned 8.0%, 9.1% and 6.0% respectively.
-The solvency liabilities increased over that same period between 9.7% and 10.9% depending on the duration of the group of retirees.
-The variation in the plan’s solvency ratio as at September 30, 2016 stands between -4.1% and -0.7%.
+Since the beginning of the year, driven by positives returns in Canadian equity markets, global equity markets (CAD) as well as alternative investments, the 60/40 portfolio, the LDI portfolio and the HD portfolio returned 2.2%, 0.8% and 2.7% respectively.
+The solvency liabilities fluctuated over that same period from -1.3% to -1.1% depending on the duration of the group of retirees.
+The variation in the plan’s solvency ratio as at September 30, 2018 stands between 1.3% and 4.1%.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.